cmaxw/devchat-eleventy/src/adventures-in-devops/devops-026-implementing-event-driven-microservices-with-nikhil-barthwal.md

 answer4: ''

 ---
-Nikhil Barthwal works on Google Cloud Platform on Serverless.
-He joins the panel to talk about microservices versus monoliths.
-He begins by defining microservices.
-Then he how they fit into application architecture to enable scaling and flexibility.
-He explains how to apply Domain Driven Design to keep like functtionality in one microservice.
+Nikhil Barthwal works at Google on Serverless products on Google Cloud Platform.
+He joins the panel to talk about Implementing Event Driven Microservices.
+He starts with defining what Microservices are and motivations to move from Monolithic to Microservices.
+He then dives into distributed data in Microservices and problems associated with it.
+He goes into details of using Domain Driven Design for partitioning data and solutions to keep data consistent & querying scattered data.

 ### **Panelist**